tylerlaberge/Jasper/README.md

 #### Example Usage

-With a directory called 'features' containg your feature.py files, if you wish to run the features with verbosity level 2 type the following command in the same directory that the 'features' directory is located in.
+With a directory called 'features' containing your feature.py files, if you wish to run the features with verbosity level 2 type the following command in the same directory that the 'features' directory is located in.

     $ jasper -v2 features